zowe/docs-site/docs/getting-started/zowe-architecture.md

 ## zssServer

 The Zowe desktop delegates a number of its services to the zssServer which it accesses through the http port 8542.
-The zzssServer is written in metalC and has native calls to z/OS to provide its services.
+The zssServer is written in metalC and has native calls to z/OS to provide its services.
 The zssserver logs are written to `<INSTANCE_DIR>/logs/zssServer-yyyy-mm-dd-hh-mm.log`.

 ## API Gateway

-The API Gateway is proxy server that routes requests from clients on its northbound edge, such as web browsers or the Zowe command line interface, to servers on its southbound edge that are able to provide data to serve the request.
+The API Gateway is a proxy server that routes requests from clients on its northbound edge, such as web browsers or the Zowe command line interface, to servers on its southbound edge that are able to provide data to serve the request.
 It is also responsible for generating the authentication token used to provide single sign-on (SSO) functionality.
 The API Gateway homepage is `https://<ZOWE_HOST_IP>:7554`, that after authentication allows you to navigate to the API Catalog.

 <img src="../images/api-mediation/api-mediationlayer.png" alt="Zowe API Mediation Layer" width="600px"/>

 ## API Catalog

 The API Catalog provides a list of the API services that have registered themselves as catalog tiles.
-These allows you to view the available APIs from Zowe's southbound servers as well as test REST API calls.
+These allow you to view the available APIs from Zowe's southbound servers as well as test REST API calls.

 <img src="../images/api-mediation/api-catalog.png" alt="Zowe API Catalog" width="600px"/>

 ## API Discovery

-The API Discovery server act as the registration service broker between the API Gateway and its southbound servers.
+The API Discovery server acts as the registration service broker between the API Gateway and its southbound servers.
 It can be accessed through the URL `https://<ZOWE_HOST_IP>:7552`.
 The API discovery homepage lets you view the list of registered API services.

 <img src="../images/api-mediation/api-discovery.png" alt="Zowe API Discovery" width="600px"/>